Greensboro needs a permanent endowment focused on funding critical issues in the Black community.

 Stocks and other gifts

 Gifts of stocks, securities, real estate, IRA distributions, or life insurance are accepted to support the BIG Equity Fund.
 Stock gifts should be emailed to the Community Foundation and initiated through your broker.
-Please include details of stock name, number of shares, and which fund to credit.Contact Christine
+Please include details of stock name, number of shares, and which fund to credit.Contact Katharine

 A bequest is a flexible and impactful way to give to BIG Equity Fund for generations to come.
 Changes can be made due to personal circumstances at any time.For More Information, Visit Leave a Legacy